 Each student is strongly encouraged to meet with their research advisor (PhD) or faculty advisor (MS) by the end of their second month in the program.
 The goal of this meeting is to develop a course plan that satisfies course requirements and student interests.
 It is expected that each student will identify and meet with a (directed study) research advisor by the beginning of their second term.

 A major milestone for PhD students is to pass the Comprehensive Qualifying Exam (CQE).
 The CQE is a comprehensive oral exam that primarily includes a research component as well as technical questions regarding core courses.
 The student submits a standard IEEE conference paper format document describing their research and delivers an oral presentation describing a research problem.
 Following the presentation two faculty members will question the student on their understanding of their subject.

 A student automatically qualifies to take the CQE if they received a grade of A- or better in both ROB 501 and ROB 550.
 A grade of B+ in either ROB 501 or ROB 550 is considered a borderline case and the student must request permission to take the CQE by identifying their core weaknesses and a plan (approved by advisor) to address them (e.g. by taking an independent study or related class, or retaking core class).
 This proposal will be considered by the Graduate Committee.
 If the student receives a grade below B+ in ROB 501 or ROB 550 they need to retake the course(s).
 Only one retake per class is allowed.

 Thesis Proposal and Defense (Ph.D.)

 Ph.D. students must propose, write, and defend a thesis on an original research topic.
-At least a year prior to the final thesis defense, the student must defend a proposal to the Ph.D. committee.
+At least a year prior to their final defense, the student must also defend a thesis topic proposal to the Ph.D. committee.